onkarsngh11/slmm-api/README.md

 This Api provides functionality to perform following actions:

-GET Position- Get current position of the machine
+`GET` Position - Get current position of the machine

-POST Move - Moves the machine by one step if coordinate is within the dimensions of garden POST Turn - Turn the machine orientation based on Clockwise/AntiClockwise input provided POST Reset - Resets the machine to `(0,0)` coordinates, sets the orientation to `North` and
+`POST` Move - Moves the machine by one step if coordinate is within the dimensions of garden

+`POST` Turn - Turn the machine orientation based on Clockwise/AntiClockwise input provided

-			 sets the `length` and `width` of the garden based on provided input
+`POST` Reset - Resets the machine to `(0,0)` coordinates, sets the orientation to `North` and sets the `length` and `width` of the garden based on provided input

 ## Running solution locally